yejiyang/geospatial-dataset-publishing/README.md

 2. Access pygeoapi at [http://localhost:5000](http://localhost:5000)
 3. Access the frontend at [http://localhost:8080](http://localhost:8080)

+The backend Docker image now generates the OpenAPI document at build time and exposes it via the `PYGEOAPI_OPENAPI` environment variable.

 The frontend fetches features from pygeoapi and displays them on a MapLibre map and Chart.js chart.